 Do I need to have a license for every Verkada device?

-Are there different license tiers or editions?
+Are there different license tiers?

 A single Command license is all that is required to provide all Command functionality for the device type in question.